ovska/FlameCsv/docs/docs/benchmarks.md

 <img src="../data/charts/read_light.svg" alt="Reading 5000 records into .NET objects" class="chart-light" />
 <img src="../data/charts/read_dark.svg" alt="Reading 5000 records into .NET objects" class="chart-dark" />

-> TODO: link to specific commit and dataset

 ### Reading without processing all fields

 The dataset is 65535 records of 14 fields (no quotes or escapes).
 The benchmark calculates the sum of a single numerical field.